Jerron "Blind Boy" Paxton

 Jerron "Blind Boy" Paxton (born January 26, 1989) is an American musician from Los Angeles.
-A vocalist and multi-instrumentalist, Paxton's style draws from blues and jazz music before World War II and was influenced by Fats Waller and "Blind" Lemon Jefferson.
+He is a vocalist and multi-instrumentalist, drawing his style from blues and jazz music before World War II and influenced by Fats Waller and Blind Lemon Jefferson.
 According to Will Friedwald in The Wall Street Journal, Paxton is "virtually the only music-maker of his generation — playing guitar, banjo, piano and violin, among other implements — to fully assimilate the blues idiom of the 1920s and '30s, the blues of Bessie Smith and Lonnie Johnson."

 Background

 Originally from the Watts district of Los Angeles, Paxton's grandparents moved from Louisiana to California in 1956.
 These Southern roots would have an influence on Paxton as a young boy.
 After spending time listening to his hometown blues radio station, as well as the old Cajun and country blues songs his grandmother used to sing, Paxton became interested in these early sounds, developing a breadth of knowledge pertaining to such music along the way.
-He began playing the fiddle when he was twelve, only to pick up the banjo two years later.
+He began playing the fiddle when he was twelve, picking up the banjo two years later.
 He is Jewish.
 He graduated from Verbum Dei High School in 2007.

 As a teenager, he began to go blind, losing most of his eyesight by the age of 16.
 As a Verbum Dei student, he had a corporate work-study assignment at the Braille Institute of America.

 Career

 In 2007, Paxton moved to upstate New York to attend Marist College and soon after began playing gigs in and around the Brooklyn area.
 Although not signed to a record label, he continued to play old-time, blues, and roots festivals throughout the United States, as well as various shows opening for old-time string bands including The Dust Busters.

 Paxton was named artistic director of the Port Townsend Acoustic Blues Workshop and Festival in 2014 by Centrum in Port Townsend, Washington.
 He succeeded musicians Daryl Davis, Corey Harris and Phil Wiggins in the role.

 Living Blues placed Paxton on the cover of their issue entitled "The Next Generation of the Acoustic Blues," in December 2012.

 In 2014, he voiced and sang the lines of "The Highwayman", a character from the fourth episode of Over the Garden Wall, "Songs of the Dark Lantern".

-In 2017, Paxton appeared in the award-winning documentary film The American Epic Sessions, directed by Bernard MacMahon, recording Blind Gary Davis's “Candy Man” on the first electrical sound recording system from the 1920s.
+In 2017, Paxton appeared in the award-winning documentary film The American Epic Sessions, directed by Bernard MacMahon, recording Blind Gary Davis's "Candy Man" on the first electrical sound recording system from the 1920s.